potocpav/python-concur/README.md

 **Asynchronous computations**

 In other versions of Concur, all widgets are triggered asynchronously.
-This may not be possible in Python, due to a limitation of async generators: they can't `return` a value, they only `yield`.
+This may not be possible in Python, due to a limitation of async generators: they can't `return`, they only `yield`.
 Synchronous generators are used instead, which means that all widget code is run in the main thread.
-Any asynchronous code must be explicitly run in a background thread, which is easily achieved by passing a future into the `block` function.
+Asynchronous code must be explicitly run in a background thread, which is easily achieved by passing a future into the `block` function.
 See the [timers example](examples/timers.py) for details.